 International cooperation will work in the same direction.
-Vincente Fox has already proposed major investments in immigration control on Mexico’ southern border, which will limit the burden on U.S. immigration officials along the United States’ own southern border.
-A survey of 250 Canadian CEO’s, taken at the end of October, similarly yielded an overwhelming consensus that the two neighbors should urgently agree on a common set of rules immigration in order to protect Canadian access to the U.S. market.
-Our NAFTA partners have the largest investments in globalization of virtually any countries in the world.
+Vincente Fox has already proposed major investments in immigration control on Mexico’s southern border, which will limit the burden on U.S. immigration officials along the United States’ own southern border.
+A survey of 250 Canadian CEOs, taken at the end of October, similarly yielded an overwhelming consensus that the two neighbors should urgently agree on a common set of rules on immigration in order to protect Canadian access to the U.S. market.
+Our NAFTA partners have the largest investments in the globalization of virtually any country in the world.
 They have a strong incentive to make us see the relevant security zone as North America and not simply the United States.

 This new emphasis on politics, international politics in particular, means that investors will be paying special attention to the implications of recent events for International Monetary Fund assistance for emerging markets.
 The Bush Administration has made clear that it will use every weapon at its disposal in the fight against terrorism.
 The IMF is one such instrument, like it or not, since the United States is the Fund’s largest single shareholder.
 This clearly enhances the prospects for multilateral assistance for front-line countries like Turkey, who are now too geopolitically important to be allowed to default on their debts.